akamai/terraform-provider-akamai/examples/community-examples/property/foreach-test/README.md

-# An example for Saas Providers
+# An example for SaaS Providers

 This is an example of how a SaaS service provider would use a single configuration template for many similar configs by using a new Terraform feature called "for_each".
 The basic function of "for_each" is to allow you to iterate over an array or a map and provision infrastructure for each of them.
 This is ideal for our use-case.